pepopo978/PerfBoostSettings/README.md

 - **Always Render Raid Marks** - Whether to always render raid marks regardless of distance/combat/etc
 - **Always Render Players** - Comma-separated list of player names to always render regardless of other settings
 - **Never Render Players** - Comma-separated list of player names to never render regardless of other settings
+- **Hide All Players** - Hide all players regardless of other render settings

 **Note:** The addon will scan for players in your always/never render lists once per minute to cache their GUIDs.
 For better performance, it's recommended to clear out old names from these lists when players are no longer relevant.